juliansommer/prompts/README.md

-# Full Stack Next.js Prompts Social Media App
+# Next.js Prompt Sharing App

-This project uses Next.js to create a full stack social media app by using api routes for data fetching from MongoDB.
+This project uses Next.js to create a full stack basic social media app.
 The basic functionality of the app was created using a tutorial from [JavaScript Mastery](https://www.youtube.com/@javascriptmastery), and then I expanded upon it.

 ## Features